Last Updated on December 20, 2022 by Andrew Shih

 Also, other than paid ads that appear at the top of the search, there are Search Engine Result Page (SERP) features such as FAQ, YouTube videos, related searches, etc. that will compete for traffic.

 What you can do

-If you want to target and rank well competitive keywords, you will need to do more than just create great content and start with long-tail keywords.
+If you want to target and rank for competitive keywords, you will need to do more than just create great content and start with long-tail keywords.

-You will need to go the extra mile of building backlinks to enhance your domain authority, leveraging social media, and using multiple channels such as YouTube to cross-promote to improve your Google ranking and gain visibility.
+You will need to go the extra mile to build backlinks to enhance your domain authority, leveraging social media, and using multiple channels such as YouTube to cross-promote to improve your Google ranking and gain visibility.